JuliaManifolds/LieGroups.jl/docs/src/tutorials/transition.md

 | `translate_diff(G, g, X, c)` | [`diff_left_compose`](@ref)`(G, g, h, X)`, [`diff_right_compose`](@ref)`(G, g, h, X)` | for compose ``g∘h`` the functions now specify whether the derivative is taken w.r.t. to the left (`g`) or right (`h`) argument |
 | `VeeOrthogonalBasis` | [`DefaultLieAlgebraOrthogonalBasis`](@ref) | |

-# Further notable changes
+## Further notable changes

 1. In general the default for tangent vectors is now to represent them in the [`LieAlgebra`](@ref), which obtains its own name now, though defined as a constant of a certain tangent space.
 2. In accordance with point 1., the [`GeneralLinearGroup`](@ref) (formerly `GeneralLinear`) switched to using its Lie algebra to represent tangent vectors.
 3. Formerly, both a a power manifold of Lie groups as a manifold as well as a Lie group of a power manifold as a Lie group were possible.
 This is unified to just defining `G^n` as the Lie group on the power manifold with the element-wise group operation.
 4. Formerly, product manifolds were stored as a [`ProductManifold`](@extref) of Lie groups and an indicator for the group operation, that the direct product should be used.
 This is switched to internally only store a [`ProductManifold`](@extref) as well as a (new) [`ProductGroupOperation`](@ref) that specifies one group operation for every factor.
-5. both the last two points achieve one unified modelling aspect of Lie groups: They are now always a Riemannian manifold `M` together with a group operation `op`, but a Lie group does not store another Lie group (or product of them) internally – with one common type they share, a [`LieGroup`](@ref).
+5. The last two points achieve one unified modelling aspect of Lie groups: they are now always a manifold `M` together with a group operation `op`, but a Lie group does not store another Lie group (or product of them) internally – with one common type they share, a [`LieGroup`](@ref).